Do you feel like your life is killing you slowly? Dealing with emotional pain IS CRUCIAL if you want to feel better and happy again.

 If you’re experiencing pain that stops you from making your life better, adopting these ideas are a critical first step.
 You have to believe that you can take actions that will make a difference.

 If you follow that up by then taking action, you’ll be on your way to feeling some relief.
-Here’s a strategy to get you started.
+With this in mind, here’s a strategy to start with showing you how to deal with emotional pain.

 - Refer to your list from the Identifying Your Pain strategy above and find the strongest source of dominant pain on the list.